 Fossils of Parks Township is a catalog of fossils found in Parks Township, Armstrong County.
 The county of Armstrong is located in the state of Pennsylvania within The United States.
 The city of Pittsburgh sits approximately 30 miles to the South West.

-The fossil collection sites I explore are situated in an area embedded within the Glenshaw Formation.
+The fossil collection sites explored are situated in an area embedded within the Glenshaw Formation.
 The formation consists of a series of ancient sea transgression and regressions that laid down layers of limestone.
-These limestone layers are generally the centers of what are known as marine zones.
+The limestone layers are generally the centers of what are known as marine zones.
 These zones carry abundant fossils.
 In between the zones lie series of shale and sandstone which also can carry fossils.

 The Glenshaw is one of two formations in the Conemaugh Group.
-The Casselman Formation exists above at the hill tops, about a mile away.
-The boundary between the Glenshaw and the Casselman is a layer called the Ames Limestone.
-The Monongahela Group is exposed above the Casselman and the Allegheny Group is exposed below the Glenshaw Formation.
+The Casselman Formation exists above at the hilltops, about a mile away.
+The Ames Limestone is the boundary between the Glenshaw and the Casselman.

 The Geology of Parks Township, Pennsylvania

 One key to finding and identifying fossils is to understand the local geology.
 The Parks Township Geology page has a high-level overview of the geology within the township boundaries.
 There is also information available for what Parks Township was like back in the age in which these fossils were being laid down, mostly during the Carboniferous Period of time.

 In the future, we hope to publish material to better describe the fossil and geological record of Parks Township and neighboring localities.
 A large portion of the first couple of years of exploring has involved learning about these topics and finding physical evidence locally.
 There are currently many ways we publish, this website being the primary source of new material.